-There are regular meetings and clear channels of communication between the key working groups, which will aim to provide support across units if required.
-Te Aho o Te Kahu is working with cancer and blood services to ensure ongoing consistency and support.
+There are regular meetings and clear channels of communication between the key work groups, which will aim to provide support across units if required.
+Te Aho o Te Kahu will work with cancer and blood services to ensure ongoing consistency and support.